Real Estate · Rental Properties

 Contract and certificate requests

-• Evidence of insurance for lenders and mortgage holdersloan documents may require the lender to be shown as mortgagee or mortgageholder on real property and, where applicable, loss payee or lender's loss payable for covered personal property.
-Liability additional-insured status is separate and only applies when the contract and policy support it.
+• Evidence of insurance for lenders and mortgage holdersLoan documents may require the lender to be listed as mortgagee or mortgageholder on real property.
+For covered personal property, the lender may instead need to be listed as loss payee or lender's loss payable.
+Additional insured status for liability is separate and applies only when the contract and policy support it.

 • Certificates for property management agreementslandlords using professional property managers often need to name the management company as additional insured on the Lessors Risk GL.
 The management agreement may also specify minimum coverage limits the landlord must carry.
 Confirm the policy structure meets those requirements before issuing a certificate.